 Is there a gift shop?

-Philipsburg Manor and Sunnyside have gift shops open May - December.
-Students must be chaperoned and in small groups when using the gift shop.
+Philipsburg Manor and Sunnyside each have a Museum Shop, open May through December.
+Students must be chaperoned and in small groups when visiting the Museum Shop.

 Please be aware that the millpond bridge is temporarily closed to all foot traffic.